 Williams Reads aims to foster new connections among students, staff, faculty, and community members by exploring diversity through a common reading experience.
 Developed by the Committee on Diversity and Community (CDC), Williams Reads is an initiative offered as an opportunity for us to explore a book together that will help us to celebrate and deepen our appreciation of diversity.
 It is a goal of the CDC to select a book that will stimulate community engagement and challenging conversation.

-Free copies of this year’s Williams Reads book will be sent this summer to all incoming Class of 2020 students in the preparation for First Days conversations.
-Special events, outside speakers, and other activities for the entire campus and local community will continue throughout the year in conjunction with the College’s Confronting Climate Change initiative.
+Free copies of this year’s Williams Reads book will be sent this summer to all incoming Class of 2021 students in the preparation for First Days conversations.
+Special events, outside speakers, and other activities for the entire campus and local community will continue throughout the year .

 Just Mercy by Bryan Stevenson